 The very first pupils and staff arrived at Fettes on 5th October 1870: 53 boys and seven Masters.
 One hundred years later, the first girls joined Fettes and now, as we approach our 150th anniversary, we are fully co-educational and flourishing.

-We are delighted to announce our plans to celebrate Fettes’ 150th anniversary and the 50th anniversary of girls joining the College.
+We are delighted to outline our plans to celebrate Fettes’150th anniversary and the 50th anniversary of girls joining the College.
 We hope that many Old Fettesians, parents, past and present, and former staff will join in during the academic year 2020-21.
-A wide range of events are planned to mark this special occasion.
-From Gala Dinners to Golfing and even a Munro challenge - there is something for everyone.
-Tickets are now on sale for some of these events.
-For further details please follow the link below.
+A wide range of events are being planned to mark this special occasion.

 Fettes: Our Place

-A specially commissioned book sits at the heart of our plans to celebrate the School's 150th anniversary.
+A beautifully illustrated book sits at the heart of our plans to celebrate the School's 150th anniversary.